vipbri/VPinball-Iconic-Arcade/README.md

 Not all tables work.
 Some work but you can't see the playfield, it's black.
 Maybe this is because the available versions for the Iconic Arcade are beta versions?

 For tables that do work it has amusing performance.
 It's almost playable.
 Sort of.
 There's a tiny bit of input lag and you can almost follow the ball.
 I'm sure there are tweaks that can be done to make it better.
-But it's not a great experience at all.
+But it's not a great experience.
 If you still want to give it a go, read on...

 For now I haven't figured out how to use the joystick, buttons for flippers, etc.  You will need a keyboard to play.
 Alt+F4 will quit the table.